This post may contain affiliate links. Please read our disclosure policy.

 See more notes and tips in the recipe card below!

-Note – There are several thickener options, including corn flour, tapioca flour, carrageenan, xanthan gum, and the two I’ve used.
-Having experimented with several alone and combined, I’ve found that they aren’t all easily interchangeable as they will affect the texture in different ways.
+Several thickener options are available, including corn flour, tapioca flour, carrageenan, xanthan gum, and the two I’ve used.
+Having experimented with several alone and combined, I’ve found that they aren’t all easily interchangeable, as they will affect the texture in different ways.

 Step 1: Sterilize the tools